Four pastors exposes the gospel of cheap grace

 Cheap grace is preaching forgiveness without requiring repentance.
-It is baptism without church discipline; communion without confession; absolution without personal confession.
+It is baptism without church discipline, communion without confession, and absolution without personal confession.

-Cheap grace is grace without discipleship; grace without the cross; grace without Jesus Christ living and incarnate in one’s life.
+Cheap grace is grace without discipleship, grace without the cross, and grace without Jesus Christ living and incarnate in one’s life.

-Costly grace is the gospel which must be sought again and again.
+Costly grace is the gospel that must be sought again and again.
 It is a “free gift” which must be asked for, the door at which a man must knock.
 (Cost of discipleship)

 Grace is often defined as “a gift we don’t deserve.”
 But Scripture divides grace into two parts: saving grace and common grace.
 The saving grace is given to believers, but common grace is given to everyone.

-Any person can claim to be Christian.
-A Christian whose nature has not been transformed, meaning he or she is still in a stage of carnality, is an impossibility.
+Any person can claim to be a Christian.
+A Christian whose nature has not been transformed, which means they are still in a stage of carnality, is an impossibility.
 It cheapens grace.
+[Sinful nature]

 What’s wrong with hypergrace?

-Hypergrace is a belief that once we’re in Christ, we are totally no longer under the law, even in the instructive sense.
-But do we continue on sinning so that grace may abound?
-NO. Hypergrace is one of the greatest threat to evangelicalism.
+Hypergrace believes that once we’re in Christ, we are totally no longer under the law, even in the instructive sense.
+But do we continue sinning so that grace may abound?
+NO. Hypergrace is one of the greatest threats to evangelicalism.

-Many people receive Jesus as sin-forgiver because they want to be guilt-free—not for the love of Jesus.
-They became Christians because they don’t want to burn in hell, yet they continue with carnality.
+Many people receive Jesus as a sin-forgiver because they want to be guilt-free—not for the love of Jesus.
+They became Christians because they didn’t want to burn in hell, yet they continued with carnality.

 Examine yourselves to see whether you are in the faith; test yourselves.
 Do you not realize that Christ Jesus is in you — unless, of course, you fail the test?

-If [following Jesus Christ] doesn’t cost you anything, it’s because you’ve bought into “American Christianity.”
+Many people take Jesus as an accessory.
+If [following Jesus Christ] doesn’t cost you anything: it’s because you’ve bought into “American Christianity.”